alexteghipco/brainSurfer/README.md

 - Control the number of bins in your colormap!
 Ever thought of providing less information about your overlay?
 Now you can decrease the resolution of the colorbar/colormap by removing the number of data bins that constitute it. *type an integer into the text box 'data bins' in the appearance settings*

 *Quick colormap inverter*
-- Why go through the hassle of creating a whole new colormap from scratch? (good job freview!) *tick 'invert' in appearance settings*
+- Why go through the hassle of creating a whole new colormap from scratch?  *tick 'invert' in appearance settings*

 *Native binarization of overlays*
 - Confused as to why this simple operation is not standard in visualization software!
 Assign all vertices meeting threshold in the current overlay a whole integer value of 1. *tick binarize*